itsbigspark/streamXneo/README.md

 # StreamXNeo
-StreamXNeo consists of custom stages to build a pipeline using Neo4j.
+StreamXNeo is a java software package which consists of custom stages to build data pipelines in Streamsets using Neo4j.
+The current stages available for testing are :

+* Neo4j Processor : processor to remove fields from a record

+* Neo4j Destination : destination to export data into Neo4j

+You can build your data pipeline using the above stages together with others provided by Streamsets.

 # Table of Contents
 * [Installation](#installation)